overcrash66/ImageToPDF/README.md

 # Options:

-Python_Lib.exe/py can be used as standalone or from ImageToPDF.exe/py
+Python_Lib.exe/.py can be used as standalone or from ImageToPDF.exe/py To use Python_Lib (to convert PDF files to images from command line / cmd / terminal ):
+``Python_Lib.py Your_pdf_path``